 What’s the source?
 Well, it’s no big mystery.
 It’s simply that all editors and copywriters are veteran thieves.
-They all study, admire and copy each other’s work.
+They all study, admire, and copy each other’s work.
+They find formulas they love, and they emulate them in the future.
 Maybe that’s why they call it copywriting.

 For both news articles and advertising, 75 percent of your success is gated by your headline.
 If the headline does not convince the user to read on, all is lost.

 One of my favorite tools to play around with is MailChimp’s subject line suggester which allows you to put in the key words of your subject line and will return the syntax of those words that have performed best in the past for other email campaigns.
 It’s only available if you have a MailChimp account, but you can get a free account on their website, so you might as well give it a test.
 I’ve used this tool to to help come up with even better versions of each subject line below.

 We’ve also released our Email Subject Line Smackdown video at the bottom of this post.

 The Reason Why email subject line convinces the user “why” they should do something based on a number of “reasons”.
 People respond well to lists, as you’ll find out later, and according to the results below, they respond well to reason too.

 Winner: “Reasons Why” (as in “5 Reasons Why You Should Use the Reason Why Subject Line Template“)

 2. BENEFIT Email Subject Lines